 Admire the architecture and stunning bridges along the way.
 Snap some insta-worthy photos.
 Walk until you reach the Ponte Sisto Bridge, which should take you about 35 minutes from the Vatican City.

-Visit Ponte Sisto with an experience
+Explore Ponte Sisto with a tour

 Basilica di Santa Maria in Trastevere